 This book tells the story of North Korea's transformation in the Third World from model developmental state to reckless terrorist nation, and how Pyongyang's actions, both in the Third World and on the Korean peninsula, ultimately backfired against the Kim family regime's foreign policy goals.
 Based on multinational and multi-archival research, this book examines the intersection of North Korea's domestic and foreign policies and the ways in which North Korea's developmental model appealed to the decolonizing world.

 About the author

-Benjamin R. Young is an Assistant Professor in Cyber Leadership & Intelligence at Dakota State University.
-He was a postdoctoral fellow in Strategy & Policy at the U.S Naval War College from 2018-2019 and received his PhD in 2018 from George Washington University.
-He was also a member of the 2018-2019 CSIS NextGen Korea Scholars Program.
+Benjamin R. Young is an Assistant Professor in Homeland Security & Emergency Preparedness at Virginia Commonwealth University.
+He has previously taught at Dakota State University and the U.S Naval War College.
+He received his PhD in 2018 from George Washington University and was also a member of the 2018-2019 CSIS NextGen Korea Scholars Program.
 His research primarily revolves around East Asian studies, Cold War international history, security studies, and international relations.